urbanautomaton/urbanautomaton.com/content/blog/007-lrug-chef-development-mode.markdown

 source of production-only (or development-only) bugs, for two main
 reasons:

-1. Convenience misfeatures (hello, lazy auto-loading!)
+1. Convenience misfeatures (hello, lazy autoloading!)
 2. Ad-hoc dependency configurations

 I've covered the former in an [earlier